maainul/Java/bin/new_100_Problems/README.md

 57. Question 39 : Longest Common Prefix in an array of Strings in java.
 58. Question 40 : Find all subsets of a set (power set) in java.
 # LINKEDLIST
-Find the middle element of a singly linked list in one pass? (solution) Find the 3rd node from the end in a singly linked list? (solution) Check if a given linked list contains a cycle?
-How to find the starting node of the cycle? (solution) Find the length of a singly linked list? (solution) Reverse a linked list? (solution)
+59. Find the middle element of a singly linked list in one pass? (solution)
+60. Find the 3rd node from the end in a singly linked list? (solution)
+61. Check if a given linked list contains a cycle?
+Find the length of a singly linked list? (solution)
-Reverse a singly linked list without recursion? (solution) Remove duplicate nodes in an unsorted linked list? (solution)
+62. Reverse a linked list? (solution)
+63. Remove duplicate nodes in an unsorted linked list? (solution)
+64. Palindrome linked list
+65. Find Intersection of Linked list
+66. Pairwise swap

 # BINARY TREE
-Find the Implement a binary search tree?  (solution) Pre-order traversal in a given binary tree? (solution) Traverse a given binary tree in Pre-order without recursion (solution) Implement a Post-order traversal algorithm? (solution) Traverse a binary tree in Postorder traversal without recursion (solution) Print all leaves of a binary search tree? (solution) Count a number of leaf nodes in a given binary tree? (solution) In order traversal in a given binary tree? (solution) Print all nodes of given binary tree using inorder traversal without recursion (solution Question 56 : How can you traverse a binary tree?
-Question 57 : Write an algorithm to do level order traversal of binary tree?
-Question 58 :  Write an algorithm to do spiral order traversal of binary tree?
+Pre-order traversal in a given binary tree? (solution) Traverse a given binary tree in Pre-order without recursion (solution) Implement a Post-order traversal algorithm? (solution) Traverse a binary tree in Postorder traversal without recursion (solution) In order traversal in a given binary tree? (solution) Print all nodes of given binary tree using inorder traversal without recursion (solution) Print all leaves of a binary search tree? (solution) Count a number of leaf nodes in a given binary tree? (solution) Question 57 : Write an algorithm to do level order traversal of binary tree?(BFS) Question 58 :  Write an algorithm to do spiral order traversal of binary tree?
-Question 59 : How can you print leaf nodes of a binary tree?
-Question 60 : How to count leaf nodes of binary tree.
-Question 61 : How to print all paths from root to leaf in binary tree.
-Question 62 : How to find level of node in binary tree Question 63 : How to find maximum element in binary tree.
+Question 63 : How to find maximum element in binary tree..
-Question 64 : How to find the lowest common ancestor(LCA) in a binary tree.
-Question 65 : How to do boundary traversal of binary tree.
-Question 66 : How to print vertical sum of binary tree?
-Question 67 : Count subtrees with Sum equal to target in binary tree?
 # BINARY SEARCH TREE
 Question 69 : Can you write an algorithm to insert a node in a binary search tree?
 Question 70 : Can you write an algorithm to delete a node in a binary search tree.